jengalas/thegourmetmoose/_posts/2016-06-08-shrimp-salad.md

 tags:
   - salad
   - American
+excerpt: "All measures are approximate and more or less of each ingredient can be used as desired.
+Cooked salmon fillet, canned tuna or diced chicken or turkey may be substituted for shrimp."
 header:
   teaser: shrimp-salad-150x150.jpg
 ---

-*All measures are approximate and more or less of each ingredient can be used as desired.
-Cooked salmon fillet, canned tuna or diced chicken or turkey may be substituted for shrimp.*

 ## INGREDIENTS
 * 1 pound cooked shrimp *coarsely diced*